unixerius/DSO/README.md

 **Note:**

 > On Apple Silicon and other ARM-based systems, certain labs will not work.
 Most notably, the Nessus vulnerability scanner only works on x86_64.
+The lab with Juice Shop Solver is also broken on ARM, for now.
+Fix will come soon.

 ### Apple Silicon - UTM